MintonGroup/cratermaker/README.md

-# cratermaker
+# Cratermaker
-Simulate the evolution of a landscape dominated by impact bombardment.
+## Simulate the evolution of a landscape dominated by impact bombardment.

+Cratermaker is a modernized re-write of the older Cratered Terrain Evolution Model (CTEM).